blinkbitcoin/dev.blink.sv/docs/api/pagination.md

 * `endCursor`: When paginating forwards, the cursor to continue.
 * `hasNextPage`: When paginating forwards, are there more items?
-* `hasPreviousPage`: When paginating backwards, are there more items?
-* `startCursor`: When paginating backwards, the cursor to continue.

 ```graphql
 query transactionsForAccount($walletIds: [WalletId], $first: Int, $after: String) {